Guysuez/FinalProjguy/README.md

 kubectl create -f 03-namespace.yml

-4. to create a json file with a list of nodes into a file named "nodes-yourname", type this command:
+4. to create a json file with a list of nodes into a file named "nodes-guy", type this command:

 kubectl get -o json nodes > ./04-tmp/nodes-guy